Spanish-language version

 Teaching materials from the CLEAN collection

 These concepts are well-represented in the CLEAN resources.
-One way to narrow the search is to look for a specific type of impact like melting ice and permafrost, sea-level rise, extreme weather, or impacts to plants and animals.
-Alternatively, you can search by regions, like the US Southwest or US coastal areas.
+One way to narrow the search is to look for a specific type of impact like melting ice and permafrost, sea-level rise, extreme weather, or impacts on plants and animals.
+Alternatively, you can search by region, like the US Southwest or US coastal areas.

 Middle school